 Best guess is there's a good chance you'll be able to make it work, and pretty much a certainty that it will require a few hours of googling for the configuration and at least one hard-to-find adapter that you'll have to get online through a distributor who's first language is not English.

 - Joined: Sun Dec 04, 2005 9:24 am

-- Location: Revival tent of the live-wire handlers
+- Location: Sweat lodge of the Naïve Americans

 Your new TV will need to have a component video input.
 This is a cluster of RCA type coaxial jacks.
 Red green blue are video.
 Red and white are stereo audio.

 - Joined: Fri May 20, 2005 2:30 pm

 - Location: Toetown, WI

 Just for the heck of it I went to the best buy site and looked at a sharp tv that had three hdmis, rca line (red/white/yellow) inputs and a coax antenna input.
 Something like that would do ya.

 Caveat emptor!
 Some of the cheaper-made TV's don't have all the inputs that one may expect to come with 'em.
 I had to pay close attention to make sure my television had an audio jack that worked for my set-up.
 It's easy enough to find out, as long as you are looking for it.

 Users browsing this forum: No registered users and 2 guests